tailrecursion/hlisp-starter/README.md

 * `M-x run-lisp` and you should see an inferior-lisp buffer running a ClojureScript REPL.
 Then, visit [http://localhost:4000/](http://localhost:4000/).
 * Hlisp elements print both in the REPL and in the browser console.

+### Vi

+If you know of a good inferior lisp setup for vi I'd like to hear about it!

 ```
 ClojureScript:cljs.user> (in-ns 'hlisp.env)